Sleepyblue/markdown-recipe-app/README.md

 1. Fork the project
 2. Clone the project
-3. Follow the instructions in the console:
+3. Follow the instructions in the console
-4. Navigate to the project directory cd markdown-recipe-app
+4. Navigate to the project directory `cd markdown-recipe-app`
-5. Install the dependencies npm install
+5. Install the dependencies `npm install`
-6. Run the project npm run dev
+6. Run the project `npm run dev`

 <br>